D.C. Roads - I-295

 At the base of the Exit 3B ramp, probably meant for U-turns from the 11th St. Bridge (I-295 out of DC) to get to DC 295.

 NB at Exit 4, which the sign tells you is the end of I-295.
 There's certainly no hint of it on the older advance sign or the hastily constructed exit sign, and DC 295 isn't even signed from the pull-through BGS at the exit (third photo).
 So if you've come to the end of I-295 at the bubble shield, why are there so many more photos on this page?
-It's because I-295 actually exits here and crosses the Anacostia River toward city center.
-DC 295 does begin here, but I-295 does not end.
+It's because I-295 actually - well, at least when I made this page - exited here and crossed the Anacostia River toward city center.
+DC 295 does begin here, but I-295 did not end.
 Therefore, my photos continue.
-However, there are plans afoot to redesignate this as the actual end of I-295 and bring secret I-695 across the bridge, leaving the stub toward Pennsylvania Avenue unnumbered.
-I prefer the current arrangement because it provides a history lesson.
-Let me explain more as this page continues to unfold.
+However, this was since redesignated as the actual end of I-295, bringing secret I-695 across the bridge and exposing it to the world, and leaving the stub toward Pennsylvania Avenue unnumbered.
+I prefer the former arrangement because it provides a history lesson.
+A little note here - the interchange was since reconstructed to provide all movements, after decades of trying to give traffic from the north an all-freeway route into the city (mostly centered around extending the PA Ave. stub freeway across the river).
+These signs are now inaccurate, as the reconfiguration left I-695 WB as a left exit and the "mainline" to DC 295 over to the right.
+Let me explain more of the story as this page continues to unfold.

 Hard to tell which sign is older, actually.
-This is the end of the 11th St. Bridge just after I-295 SB leaves to the right.
+This is the end of the 11th St. Bridge just after I-295 SB left to the right.

 The 11th St. Bridge NB (actually a separate bridge that aligns with 12th St.), at the RFK Stadium access road.
 Notice how the freeway suspiciously stops being signed as I-295, and how the lane stripes don't reflect there being an actual exit to the left, but rather...